 - Segmental fracture (the bone breaks in two places, leaving at least one segment floating and unattached)

-- Comminuted fracture (the bone is broken at least three pieces)
+- Comminuted fracture (the bone is broken in at least three pieces)

 - Compression fracture (the bone collapses under pressure)

-- Displaced fracture (the bone breaks and the pieces move out normal alignment)
+- Displaced fracture (the bone breaks and the pieces move out of normal alignment)